 No, I hadn’t lost my wits and found myself back in investment banking.

-A friend was having a birthday event at the best club in town, and everything you’d want was included: multiple tables, bottle service, and more models than even AJ could conjure up.
+A friend was having a birthday event at the best club in town, and everything you could imagine was included.

 But when the day arrived, I had to suddenly cancel my plans and back out at the last minute.